 PMACC is currently involved in two separate tax proceedings.
 The first, PMACC v.
 Commissioner, is an appeal to the United States Court of Appeals for the Ninth Circuit of an adverse Tax Court decision that was issued on November 29, 2018.
 In that decision, the Tax Court disallowed PMACC's allocation of certain items of expense to cost of goods sold, holding that they were instead deductions barred by IRC Section 280E.
 At issue are PMACC's corporate tax returns for the fiscal years ended July 31, 2007 through July 31, 2012.
 The Tax Court held that the expenses were ordinary and substantiated business expenses but, because PMACC's business consists of trafficking in a Schedule I controlled substance, the expenses must be disallowed.
 On October 21, 2019, after a review process under Rule 155, the Tax Court determined that PMACC's total liability was \$11,013,237 plus accrued interest.
 In its ruling, the Tax Court rejected the assertion of penalties by the Internal Revenue Service ("IRS"), finding that the unsettled state of the law and the fact that PMACC acted reasonably and in good faith, meant that penalties under IRC 6661(a) would be inappropriate.
 Accordingly, management has not included penalties in the estimated provision at period end.
-In December 2019, PMACC appealed the Tax Court decision to the United States Court of Appeals for the Ninth Circuit, which heard oral arguments in the case on February 9, 2021 and affirmed the Tax Court decision on April 22, 2021 (Note 29).
+In December 2019, PMACC appealed the Tax Court decision to the United States Court of Appeals for the Ninth Circuit, which heard oral arguments in the case on February 9, 2021 and affirmed the Tax Court decision on April 22, 2021.

-In a second Tax Court proceeding related to deductions barred by IRC Section 280E, the IRS disallowed all deductions and issued a notice of deficiency asserting that PMACC owed \$16,035,218 in additional taxes and penalties for fiscal 2016.
+In a second Tax Court proceeding related to deductions barred by IRC Section 280E, the IRS issued a notice of deficiency asserting that PMACC owed \$16,035,218 in additional taxes and penalties for fiscal 2016, by disallowing all deductions.
 The Company filed its initial petition in this case to the Tax Court on February 13, 2020.
-This matter is not expected to be heard on its merits for several years, by which time the Company expects that either the Ninth Circuit appeal mentioned above would presumably dictate the outcome of this proceeding, or the Company will have successfully negotiated to an Offer in Compromise and settlement agreement.
+As the Ninth Circuit ruled on the earlier PMACC tax case, this matter will be put back on the calendar later this year.
+The Company is negotiating a global settlement agreement on all outstanding 280E IRS matters.